Internships |

 Business & Psychology Majors

-I will be working at Royal United Mortgage as a Loan Advisor during my gap year before pursuing graduate school in physical therapy.
-In this role, I will help individuals and families find the best mortgage options to achieve their financial goals.
+Loan Advisor and Future Physical TherapistI'm working at Royal United Mortgage as a Loan Advisor during my gap year following graduation before pursuing graduate school in physical therapy.
+In this role, I help individuals and families find the best mortgage options to achieve their financial goals.
 After my gap year, I plan to pursue a degree in physical therapy with the goal of working with a sports team, combining my interest in athletics with patient care.

 Throughout my journey, I have received support from career peer mentors, family, friends, professors, in-class visits, TikTok resources, and the Levett Career Center staff.
 I learned about this opportunity through a Levett Career Center email or referral.